aimanraz/rsw-deep-learning/README.md

 # Project Overview
-* Developed an application tool that use deep learning to predict the weld quality of resistance spot welding.
+* Developed an application tool that use deep learning (Multilayer perceptron) to predict the weld quality of resistance spot welding.
 * The data that has been used for this project based on [this research paper.](https://www.sciencedirect.com/science/article/pii/S0261306908001301)
 * This application tool consist of 6 tab which each tab have their own puposes.
 * This project used only open-source software and packages.